Sajaborgholl/Neural-Network/README.md

 pip install -r requirements.txt

 Running the Code

 Data Loading and Preprocessing:

 The dataset can be loaded and preprocessed using the data_loader.py script in the src directory.

 Training the Model:

 Run train.py to train and validate the model.
 You can adjust hyperparameters in the script to experiment with different configurations.
 Notebook:
 Open notebook.ipynb to view a complete walkthrough of the process, including loading data, training, and evaluating the model.

 File Structure
 src/
-data_loader.py: Handles data loading and preprocessing.
+├── data_loader.py       # Handles data loading and preprocessing.
-NeuralNetwork.py: Defines the feed-forward neural network model. train.py: Script for training the model and evaluating performance. notebook.ipynb: Jupyter notebook for showcasing the entire workflow. requirements.txt: Lists dependencies needed to run the project.
+├── NeuralNetwork.py     # Defines the feed-forward neural network model.
+├── train.py             # Script for training the model and evaluating performance. notebook.ipynb           # Jupyter notebook demonstrating the workflow. requirements.txt         # Dependencies required to run the project.

 Future Improvements
 Possible areas for improvement include: